 This story was originally published in the Forward.
 Click here to get the Forward’s free email newsletters delivered to your inbox.

-This is hot-smoked salmon, not lox, which is cold-smoked at a much lower temperature.
+This is hot-smoked wild salmon, not lox, which is cold-smoked at a much lower temperature.
 Hot-smoking, which is much easier for the home cook, results in a bright orange slab that can be used in a salad or pasta, eaten on its own, added to cream cheese for a smoky spread, or sliced on top of a bagel.
-I own a Traeger,l which allows me to smoke this fish at a low temperature.
+I own a Traeger, which allows me to smoke this fish at a low temperature.
 If you don’t have a home smoker, you can easily fashion one using a wok or heavy pan.
 This recipe uses a side of salmon, but you can reduce it to make a single filet.

 Ingredients